jirispilka/jirispilka.github.io/_pages/about.md

 cardiotocography, and natural language processing

 ### short-bio
+At present, I enjoy working at [Concerto.ai](http://www.concerto.ai/).
+We are creating a conversational AI solution that consists of several modules such as intent recognition, data mining, search, dialogue management, and analytics.
 I worked as Research and Development Engineer at Cardiology Department ([BTL Medical Technologies CZ](https://www.btlnet.com/)) and implemented signal processing and classification algorithms for Holter and resting ECG.
 I have a Ph.D. in Artificial Intelligence and Biocybernetics from [Czech Technical University in Prague](https://www.cvut.cz/en) where I had focused mainly on biomedical signal processing and machine learning with a bias and passion towards applications to fetal heart rate analysis.
 My great pleasure was to teach Artificial Intelligence course for several years.
-At present, I enjoy working at [Concerto.ai](http://www.concerto.ai/).
-We are creating a conversational AI platform that consists of several modules such as intent recognition, data mining, search, dialogue management, and analytics.